daviddiaz01/daviddiaz01.github.io/docs/API.md

 | Byte 8  | End Byte        | `uint8_t`   | `0x42` |

 **Purpose:**
-- The ESP32 simultaneously sends processed sensor data to:
-  - Motor Controller (`0x03`) → Adjusts speed based on line position.
-  - OLED Display (`0x04`) → Displays real-time sensor readings.
-  - WiFi Module (`0x05`) → Transmits sensor logs for remote monitoring.
+The ESP32 processes the sensor data and distributes it to multiple components for system integration.
+It sends the processed data to the motor controller to adjust speed based on the detected line position, ensuring precise movement and real-time corrections.
+The OLED display receives the same data to provide visual feedback, allowing users to monitor sensor readings and system status.
+Additionally, the WiFi module logs the transmitted data for remote monitoring, enabling real-time tracking and analysis of the sensor's performance.

 ---